MirrorStudios/fallernetes-operator/CONTRIBUTING.md

 <!-- omit in toc -->
-# Contributing to Thesis Operator
+# Contributing to Fallernetes Operator

 First off, thanks for taking the time to contribute! ❤️